 August heat has everyone dreaming of fall and some cooler temperatures.
 This summer has been brutal with its heat and humidity.
 Many days were nearing 100 with very little rain in our area.
 Other areas of the country got devastating rains.
-On that note, I would like to take a moment to say that our thoughts and prayers are with everyone who has been adversely affected by the rains and severe weather across the south and midwest.
+On that note, I would like to take a moment to say that our thoughts and prayers are with everyone who has been adversely affected by the rains and severe weather across the country.
 As our summer gardens are winding down, it is time to think about our fall cool crop gardens.
 Many things thrive in the garden into the fall and early winter.
 Here, we will explore just a few of the options available to keep a harvest coming in from your garden.
 Most can be bought already started from your local garden center.

-Kale, Swiss Chard, Spinach, Collards, and Lettuces Many of these leafy lovelies are sweetened when kissed by autumn dew.
+Kale, Swiss Chard, Spinach, Collards, and Lettuce Many of these leafy lovelies are sweetened when kissed by autumn dew.
 These can be sown directly into the ground or started indoors or out and hardened off to the weather a little at a time before putting them into your garden.
 I prefer the direct approach myself so my plants are acclimated as soon as they germinate.
 Lettuce will take some frost, but kale, Swiss chard, and spinach will grow most of the winter into spring.
 It will start growing again in spring as soon as the weather warms.

-Brussel Sprouts These less than favorite gems are making a comeback due to the growing popularity of low-carb and ketogenic diets and gluten-free living.
+Brussel Sprouts These less-than-favorite gems are making a comeback due to the growing popularity of low-carb and ketogenic diets and gluten-free living.
 They are nutritional powerhouses.
 Their taste is much more appealing when they are planted in a fall garden so they are minus the bitter taste that hasn’t won them any popularity contests.
 I have picked Brussels sprouts in January.
 Cabbage

 Many people make the mistake of planting these garden favorites in their spring garden and harvesting them in the heat of the summer.
 This makes for a bitter, if not hot, taste.
 The summer taste has been compared to that of radish by some.
 The secret to a nice, mellow, smooth sweetness is to harvest in cooler weather.
 It is considered a healthy powerhouse with its antioxidants, anti-inflammatory properties, and richness in glucosinolates.
 Broccoli